Flights to Ukraine halted or redirected

 In a sign that American officials are getting ready for a worst-case scenario, the United States announced plans to evacuate most of its staff from the embassy in Kyiv and urged all American citizens to leave Ukraine immediately.
 Britain joined other European nations in telling its citizens to leave Ukraine.

-Canada has shuttered its embassy in Kyiv and relocated its diplomatic staff to a temporary office in the western city of Lviv, Foreign Affairs Minister Melanie Joly said Saturday.
+Canada has shuttered its embassy in Kyiv and relocated its diplomatic staff to a temporary office in the western city of Lviv, Foreign Affairs Minister Melanie Joly.
 Lviv is home to a Ukrainian military base that has served as the main hub for Canada's 200-soldier training mission.

-Further US-Russia tensions arose on Saturday when the Defense Ministry summoned the US Embassy's military attache after it said the navy detected an American submarine in Russian waters near the Kuril Islands in the Pacific.
-The submarine declined orders to leave, but departed after the navy used unspecified "appropriate means," the ministry said.
+Further US-Russia tensions arose when the Defence Ministry summoned the US Embassy's military attache after it said the navy detected an American submarine in Russian waters near the Kuril Islands in the Pacific.
+The submarine declined orders to leave, but departed after the navy used unspecified "appropriate means", the ministry said.

 Adding to the sense of crisis, the Pentagon ordered an additional 3000 US troops to Poland to reassure allies.